Easy Vegan Spinach Naan for Toddlers & Families

 Reheating

-To reheat, warm the naan in a dry pan for about 30–60 seconds per side, or toast lightly.
+Warm the naan in a dry pan for about 30–60 seconds per side, or toast lightly.
 You can also microwave them for about 20 seconds to make them soft again.

 Equipment